 Because of the COVID-19 pandemic, many businesses went through rapid and unplanned adoption of cloud services.
 In doing so, they prioritized the usability and productivity of new services over security mechanisms and access controls.

-A lack of focus on cybersecurity often leads to gaps in cloud protection in terms of:
+A lack of focus on cloud infrastructure security often leads to gaps in cloud protection in terms of:

 Multi-cloud identity and access management (IAM) and cloud infrastructure entitlement management (CIEM) systems can help you close the security gap in the cloud.
 These solutions detect the accumulation of privileges, anomalies in entitlements, and other cloud access problems mostly by using analytics and machine learning.